rmnavr/hs_study/materials/my_hs_roadmap.md

 # Description

+This roadmap focuses on learning well-established software design approaches and deliberetly ignores esoteric Haskell side.

 Finishing this roadmap should make you feel confident in how to write 10000+ LOC general-purpose apps in Haskell.
-This roadmap focuses on well-established software design approaches and deliberetly ignores esoteric Haskell side.

-General recommendations:
-* Focus more on HOW TO USE complex patterns (monads/functors/lens/etc.), not on THEIR INTERNALS (you can always learn internals later)
-* Category theory is not needed (nor will it help too much) to finish this roadmap
-* GPT-5-mini knows Haskell well enough to be helpfull on whole roadmap (both for language and for tooling)
-* For Monad, following definition is enough to work with it:
-  **Monad in Haskell is a typeclass (typeclass is smth like interface), and in software design Monad is a pattern for composing computations**

 # Bird-view on whole roadmap